Friday, March 29, 2013

 Oprah's Lifeclass: What on Earth Am I here For?

-1. According to Rick Warren, everybody lives at one of the three levels in life, the first level is survival--where people are putting in their time, waiting for the weekend, and just going through the motions.
+1. According to Rick Warren, everybody lives at one of the three levels in life; the first level is survival--where people are putting in their time, waiting for the weekend, and just going through the motions.
 Would you consider yourself at the survival level?
 If so, why?

-For now, I must say 'I don't have everything, but I have enough'.
-I'm living a quiet comfortable life where I have the freedom to do things that I desire.
-However, there are times that 'I ask for more; but not for material and superficial things.
+I must say, 'I don't have everything, but I have enough.'
+I'm living a quiet, comfortable life where I can do things I desire.
+However, sometimes, I ask for more, but not for material and superficial things.
 I'm asking for what is truly essential in my life.
-Things that I could do to others and the commitment to serve.
+Something that I could do for others and the commitment to serve.

 4. What would it take for you to live with purpose?